calraijintaiko/caltaiko/GETTING_STARTED.md

 + `spec` contains all of the test scripts.
 By default these would be in a `test` directory, but since we're using [Rspec](http://rspec.info/) to test we have `spec`.
 + `vendor` contains all external assets, such as the google-analytics or facebook javascript code.
 + `.gitignore` is used by git to know which files it can ignore (duh).
 Anything you list here will not be checked into the version control system.
++ `.rspec` specifies custom options for Rspec, the testing tool.
 + `.ruby-version` is used by rvm to know which version of ruby to use.
 + `Gemfile` is a listing of the gems required by this app.
 This is what you will edit to add additional gems; when you run `bundle install` bundler is looking through it to find out what it needs to get.
 + `Gemfile.lock` is created by bundler when you run `bundle install`; it lists the exact versions of each gem you're currently using, as well as their dependencies.
++ `Guardfile` is used by the guard gem, which allows for automated testing whenever a file is changed.
+It basically just tells guard what files to watch and what tests to run when they're modified.
 + `Procfile` I don't really understand myself; all I know is I followed the instructions [here](https://devcenter.heroku.com/articles/getting-started-with-rails4#webserver) haha
-+ `README.rdoc` is the README file for the project, displayed by default on GitHub and shown when generating documentation with `rake doc:app`
++ `README.rdoc` is the README file for the project, displayed by default on GitHub and shown when generating documentation with `rake doc:app`.
+It's standard for an app to have one so that people new to the app can get an idea of how to work with it.
++ `Rakefile` is used by Rails to load the commands available through `rake`, which is like `make` only for Ruby.
+You could define your own `rake` tasks here if you wanted to.
++ `config.ru` is used by Rack-based servers to start the application (according to the file comment lolol)

 ## MVC Pattern